-As of writing, the pool is one of the 5 biggest bitcoin mining pools.
-That said, it had a below-average year compared to previous ones, registering a steep drop in the blocks mined in 2022.
+As of writing, the pool is one of the 10 biggest bitcoin mining pools.
+That said, it had a below-average year in 2022 and 2023 s, registering a steep drop in the blocks mined compared to previous years.
 (BMJ Score: 4.0)

-Foundry USA is a subsidiary of the venture capital firm Digital Currency Group, which also runs companies like Grayscale and Investments and CoinDesk.
-It provides capital, consulting, machines, and intelligence to digital asset miners.
+Foundry USA is a subsidiary of the venture capital firm Digital Currency Group, which also runs companies like Grayscale, Investments, and CoinDesk.
+It provides digital asset miners with capital, consulting, machines, and intelligence.

-Foundry USA became the second-largest mining pool in November of 2021 amid the China mining ban, and currently controls around 1.7% of the all-time bitcoin network hashrate.
+Foundry USA became the second-largest mining pool in November of 2021 amid the China mining ban and currently controls around 3.4% of the all-time bitcoin network hash rate.

-In 2022, Foundry USA has been a force to be reckoned with, putting up the best mining performance in that period, controlling roughly 21% of the network’s hashrate for the year and taking the top spot in the process.
+In 2023, Foundry USA has been a force to be reckoned with, putting up the best mining performance in that period, controlling roughly 29.8% of the network’s hash rate for the year (up by 8% from the previous year) and taking the top spot in the process.
 (BMJ Score: 4.0)

 ViaBTC has been around for roughly six years and has grown to be one of the world’s largest and most popular mining pools.